temperlang/prismora/src/color.temper.md

     export class Vec3 {

-These components might be rgb, lab, lch, hsv, or otherwise.
+These channels/components might be rgb, lab, lch, hsv, or otherwise.

       public x: Float64;
       public y: Float64;
       public z: Float64;

+Convenience for channel-wise operations.
+Backends that can't inline this might have performance hurt, so it might be nice to make this inlined or macro in Temper sometime.

+      public map(transform: fn (Float64): Float64): Vec3 {
+        { x: transform(x), y: transform(y), z: transform(z) }
+      }
     }

 We don't currently have opacity/alpha, but we might ought to extend to that